prettygreenplants/prettygreenplants.com/README.md

 AWS
 ---

-1. Create an ec2 instances on AWS, associate elastic IP and configure security group to allow SSH access to the server
+1. Create an ec2 instances on AWS, associate elastic IP and configure security group to allow SSH, HTTP and HTTPS to the server
 2. Update the system with:

 ```bash